swapniljadhav96/Work-Experience/ScatterPie Analytics/README.md

 ---

 ## 🏙️ About the Company
-ScatterPie Analytics is a data-driven consulting firm specializing in **Business Intelligence, Data Visualization, and Advanced Analytics**.
-They help clients unlock insights from raw data using tools like **Tableau, Power BI, SQL, and Python**, enabling smarter decision-making and measurable business growth.
+ScatterPie Analytics is a data-driven consulting firm specializing in **Data Engineering, Business Intelligence, Advanced Analytics with AI & ML, Geospatial Analytics and Custom Development**.
+They help clients unlock insights from raw data using tools like **Tableau, Power BI, Qlik and SQL**, enabling smarter decision-making and measurable business growth.

 ---